-It wouldn’t surprise you that adding up new names in the list of customers is the key to business expansion.
+It wouldn’t surprise you that adding up new names to the list of customers is the key to business expansion.
 But the fact that would bring your interest in this pointer is bearing customer acquisition cost (CAC) isn’t easy for every business.

-As per one of the stats consolidated by Neil Patel, customer acquisition costs 7 times of the capital required for retaining existing patrons.
+As per one of the stats consolidated by Neil Patel, customer acquisition costs 7 times the capital required for retaining existing patrons.

 This is disheartening for companies with a tight budget.
 However, there is a solution to reduce CAC, and it is to provide magnificent customer service.
 Don’t be surprised by this, because when you deliver immaculate solutions during support interactions, then your existing customers automatically turn into brand advocates.